kingsmennn/match-client/README.md

 **Match** is a decentralized application (dApp) built on the Hedera Hashgraph platform that connects buyers with sellers, allowing them to find the best deals on products and services.
 Using smart contracts on Hedera, Match ensures secure, transparent, and efficient transactions between parties.

+### Team and Project Introduction

+Our team consists of **Favour**, a Frontend Developer, and **David (DavyKing)**, a Blockchain Developer.
+With extensive experience in blockchain development, we've worked on various projects that leverage distributed ledger technologies to create secure and scalable applications. **Match** is our latest innovation, designed to address the challenges of connecting buyers and sellers in a decentralized, trustless environment using the unique capabilities of Hedera Hashgraph.

+### Project Summary

+**Match** aims to create a seamless, secure, and efficient marketplace on the Hedera network.
+By utilizing Hedera's fast, fair, and secure consensus mechanism, Match allows sellers to create and manage offers for products or services, while buyers can easily browse, accept, and complete transactions.
+The dApp leverages smart contracts to ensure that all interactions are transparent and tamper-proof.
+This approach addresses the issues of trust and security that often plague traditional online marketplaces.

+Our solution is evaluated based on the following criteria:

+1. **Innovation:** Match introduces a novel way of connecting buyers and sellers through a decentralized platform.
+2. **Technical Complexity:** The use of smart contracts on Hedera and integration with HashConnect and Ethers.js demonstrates a high level of technical expertise.
+3. **Usability:** The user interface built with Nuxt ensures a smooth user experience.
+4. **Impact:** By decentralizing the marketplace, Match reduces the risk of fraud and increases transparency.
+5. **Scalability:** Built on Hedera, Match can handle a high volume of transactions with minimal latency.
+6. **Security:** Hedera's consensus mechanism ensures that all transactions are secure and immutable.
+7. **Sustainability:** Match is designed to be energy-efficient, leveraging Hedera's low power consumption.

 ### Key Features

 - **Create Offers:** Sellers can create offers for products or services, specifying price, images, and related details.